allan-tulane/fa-23-assignment-02-jackzemke/assignment-02.md

   * Algorithm $\mathcal{B}$ solves problems of size $n$ by recursively solving two subproblems of size $n-1$ and then combining the solutions in constant time.
     - The work of this algorithm can be modeled by the recurrence $W(n) = 2W(n-1) + 1$.
-This algorithm is root dominated because it creates two recursive calls and only reduces the input size by 1 for each level.
+This algorithm is leaf dominated because it creates two recursive calls and only reduces the input size by 1 for each level.
 The depth of the tree can be defined as $2^n$, and each node has constant work.
 Thus this recurrence is bounded by $O(2^n)$.

   * Algorithm $\mathcal{C}$ solves problems of size $n$ by dividing them into nine subproblems of size $n/3$, recursively solving